 “I had an awesome race with Kyle,” Van Gisbergen said.
-“I’m a big fan of Kyle’s I saw him race in NZ last summer so to have an awesome side-by-side race on the oval with him like that was so cool!
-After many laps side by side I couldn’t get passed so I ended-up settling for third.”
+“I’m a big fan of Kyle’s.
+I saw him race in NZ last summer so to have an awesome side-by-side race on the oval with him like that was so cool!
+After many laps side by side I couldn’t get past so I ended-up settling for third.”

 The situation was reversed at Watkins Glen, where the Kiwis worked together to monopolize the front row as Van Gisbergen edged Stanaway for the pole, with McCumbee and Larson on the second row.

 “Shane and I were talking back and forth on ‘team speak’ to coordinate our efforts,” explained Stanaway.
 “We took turns slipstreaming one another and, right at the end, he put in a great lap for the pole.”

 If qualifying up front was important at Iowa, it proved utterly crucial at Watkins Glen.
 While the first rows got away cleanly, utter mayhem reigned in the midfield at the drop of the green flag with 2012 NASCAR Sprint Cup champion Brad Keselowski threading the needle through the chaos to move into sixth spot behind Van Gisbergen, Stanaway, McCumbee, Larson and an amused Chris Dymond (Porsche Carerra Cup GB).